JD2895/Writer/README.md

 # Writer
 A simple screenplay editor

-Install Instructions
+## Install Instructions

-Make sure you have Python installed (https://www.python.org/downloads/)
+### 1) Make sure you have Python installed (https://www.python.org/downloads/)

-Download the following:
+### 2) Download the following:
 - writer.py
 - writerSettings.py
 - icons (the entire folder)

-Then just double click on writer.py!
+### 3) Then just double click on writer.py!
+The first time you run it might take a few a seconds as it checks and installs any missing modules.

 writerSettings.py contains a few settings that can't be tweaked in the main window but that you can easily edit yourself!